-Buying an authentic Art Deco engagement ring can be a twisted and confusing process, especially over the Internet.
+Buying vintage Art Deco engagement rings can be a twisted and confusing process, especially over the Internet.
 Educating yourself and your significant other about the rings from this era will help give you the confidence and peace of mind needed to make what can be a very daunting purchase.

 Likewise, diamond rings were available to the general population for the first time and could be ordered out of a catalog.
 While the economy was booming, so too was the jewelry industry, so each piece was finely crafted, oftentimes in Rhode Island or some other large jewelry manufacturing city.
 The filigree detailing implemented in the 1920’s and ’30s has become iconic and is nearly impossible to recreate with the same degree of crisp ingenuity today.